zsoterr/database-clustering/using-one-docker-node/README.md

 II.
 Slave node:
 Based on same image as master container, with a small variation: has been prepared for slave role.
 We will create a psql container (using new image) with slave role and place it same network as master node:
-- create a new image using Dockerfile
+- create a new image using Dockerfile: for example: docker build -t  awx-v9-psql-v10-slave:1 . -you will use this image in docker compose file
 - create the necessary paths:
  /srv/awx/pgdocker2
-- set the username and passwords,db name,timezone of container and postgresql - in .env file
+- set the image name, username and passwords,db name,timezone of container and postgresql - in .env file
 - if you want to use different IP address for master node: edit compose file: edit or remove this part:
         ipv4_address: 172.25.0.3
 - the slave node's psql port will be published for external network, if this is not fit for you, edit the compose file before the deplyoment: comment these: